uviclibraries/sketchnoting/act-3-language.md

   - Fire -> SĆEḰEU¸SE¸
   - Smoke -> SBOṮEṈ
   - Flashlight -> JEBITEṈ ĆI¸EḰEN¸
 7. Draw scene with 1 icon for each word, and try to portray a story with the placement of your icons.
+If you can't think of how do draw an icon for an object, do a Google image search for "icon tent" for example.
   - For example someone arriving at their tent with a backpack and a flashlight.
   - Then they light a fire that gives off smoke.
 9. Create a dialog box for each icon with room for the word in the language you are learning, along with a phonetic spelling so that you can more easily learn the correct pronunciation for each word.